PankajKumar2609/MultiChatApplication---Python-Socket/README.md

 * Accept incoming data from active client and forward it to other client

 Task of client is to:
-- Read/send data from/to server
+- Read/ send data from/ to server
 <br />

 #### Process Flow Chart